James A. Wright (Pennsylvania politician)

 James Assion Wright (August 11, 1902 – November 7, 1963) was an American lawyer and politician from Pennsylvania who served two terms in the U.S. Congress from 1941 to 1945.

+Biography

-Wright was born in Carnegie, Pennsylvania.
-He graduated from the College of the Holy Cross in Worcester, Massachusetts in 1923 and from the University of Pittsburgh School of Law in Pittsburgh, Pennsylvania, in 1927.
-He served as assistant county solicitor of Allegheny County, Pennsylvania, from 1935 to 1941.
+Wright was born in Carnegie, Pennsylvania on August 11, 1902.
+He graduated from the College of the Holy Cross in Worcester, Massachusetts in 1923 and from the University of Pittsburgh School of Law in Pittsburgh, Pennsylvania in 1927.

+He served as assistant county solicitor of Allegheny County, Pennsylvania from 1935 to 1941.

+Congress

-Wright was elected as a Democrat to the Seventy-seventh and Seventy-eighth Congresses.
+In 1940, Wright was elected as a Democrat to the 77th United States Congress, then reelected to the 78th United States Congress in 1942.
 He was an unsuccessful candidate for reelection in 1944.